 We've traveled the world with boys of all ages!
-Our Family Vacation Planners can recommend destinations, book accommodations, arrange guides and more.
+Our Family Travel Advisors can recommend destinations, book accommodations, arrange guides and more.
 Click to send us a request >

 Venice seems tailor-made for a mother-son visit: It feels adventurous, yet it’s safe and you can walk anywhere day or night.
+And there are so many unique neighborhoods within the city to explore.
 Thrill your guy off the bat by splurging on a private water taxi down the Grand Canal — he’ll feel like a pint-size James Bond.
 Getting lost amid the labyrinthine streets and waterways is half the fun, so pocket the map and just wander a while, soaking up the dreamlike, slightly eerie atmosphere.
 When you’ve gotten oriented again, sample some of the only-in-Venice activities that make for an unforgettable trip.
-Get creative with a mask-making workshop; learn to row like a gondolier; take a Secret Itineraries tour through the convoluted history of the Doges’ Palace; stroll through St. Mark’s Square late in the evening, after the day-trippers have gone and live orchestra music drifts through the air.
+Get creative with a mask-making workshop; learn to row like a gondolier; take a walking tour through the convoluted history of the Doges’ Palace; stroll through St. Mark’s Square late in the evening, after the day-trippers have gone and live orchestra music drifts through the air.
 Pure magic!